Detroit is giving tax breaks to more households this year through the expansion of its Homeowners Property Tax Assistance Program.

 “We believe that housing resiliency and keeping people in their homes reduces other budgetary pressures,” Massron says.
 “Plus it’s the right thing to do.”

-“An estimated 30,000 little component homeowners would be eligible for this.” - Patrick Cooney, Poverty Solutions Initiative
+“An estimated 30,000 low-income homeowners would be eligible for this.” - Patrick Cooney, Poverty Solutions Initiative

 Easing tax burden